sciris/sciris_paper/paper.md

 ### Prettify object/data representations (or how to make stuff more human-readable)

-`sc.prettyobj` is a class, used to produce a pretty representation for objects, instead of just showing the type and memory pointer (Python's default for objects).
+`sc.prettyobj` is a class that produces a pretty representation for objects, instead of just showing the type and memory pointer (Python's default for objects).
 ```Python
 > myobj = sc.prettyobj()
 > myobj.a = 3